 Kate is one of the solicitors on the Johnson & Johnson class action, representing more than 1,350 women who have suffered due to faulty pelvic mesh.

-Before joining the Class Action Team, Kate practiced in personal injury law, focusing on institutional sexual abuse.
+Before joining the Class Action Team, Kate practised in personal injury law, focusing on institutional sexual abuse.
 She has further experience across dust-related diseases, motor vehicle accident claims, workers’ compensation and medical negligence.

 Kate graduated from James Cook University with a Bachelor of Laws (Hons), before relocating to Brisbane and receiving her Graduate Diploma of Legal Practice from the Queensland University of Technology in 2018.

-If you’d like to know more about Kate or our Class Actions team, contact our Brisbane CBD branch.
+If you’d like to know more about Kate or our Class Actions team, contact us.